The Competition is open to students that are enrolled at a high school that is a member school of the Oregon School Activities Association (OSAA).

 - Schools and/or school districts reserve the right to impose additional and/or different academic requirements.

-- Riot Account: Prior to the start of the Competition, all Student-athletes must have a good standing Riot Account.
+- Nintendo Account: Prior to the start of the Competition, all Student-athletes must have a good-standing Nintendo Account.
 This same account must be used for the full duration of the Competition.
-League Officials reserve the right to modify Riot IDs if they do not abide by the rules of the Competition.
-Riot IDs must be in-line with the standards set out in the Code of Conduct.
-A Student-athlete will be notified by League Officials if their Riot ID must be changed and will be permitted to change to an acceptable name.
+League Officials reserve the right to modify Nintendo usernames if they do not abide by the rules of the Competition.
+Nintendo usernames must be in-line with the standards set out in the Code of Conduct.
+A Student-athlete will be notified by League Officials if their Nintendo username must be changed and will be permitted to change to an acceptable name.

 - Age/Grade: Each Player must be 13 years of age or older and at minimum a freshman at their high school when participating in any Match during the Competition.